 One thing to note is that even with IPs, you might still have to co-pay a portion of your medical bills, minimally 5%6 of the total bill.
 This can really add up if you are suffering from a serious illness that requires a long period of hospitalisation or long period of treatment.

-As MediShield Life is only applicable to Singaporeans and Permanent Residents, foreigners would have to consider other hospitalisation insurance plans if they would like to be covered for their medical bills.
-Some plans will also cover you internationally and are thus ideal for expatriates who intend to leave Singapore after some time.
+Also, as MediShield Life is only applicable to Singaporeans and Permanent Residents, foreigners would have to consider private health insurance plans if they would like to be covered for their medical bills.

 Scenario 2 - Brian is a 35-year-old Australian citizen working in Singapore on an Employment Pass.
 He was warded in hospital for acute appendicitis.
 As he does not have MediShield or any private health insurance plan, he had to pay the full hospitalisation bill out of his own pocket.
-If he has Manulife ManuCare, which has no co-insurance or deductible component in the plan, he will have a peace of mind knowing that 100%7 of his eligible hospital bills will be reimbursed.
+If he has a private health insurance, which has no co-insurance or deductible component in the plan, he will have a peace of mind knowing that 100% of his eligible hospital bills will be reimbursed.

 There you go!
 We hope you understand the different types of health insurance plans better now.
 Knowing the differences is critical as it helps you decide if you have adequate health insurance so you can receive the necessary medical care whenever you need it without worrying about the cost.